 Extreme cases may require lawn repairs, including seeding and patching dead areas.
 But as the temperatures outside get warmer, the grass will begin to grow, and most (if not all) of the snow mold should also grow out.

 While you can’t control mother nature, you can help prevent snow mold in your turf.
 End-of-season lawn care is vital for early spring health and quick green-up.
 As you are preparing your lawn for winter:

 - Drop your mower as low as possible without scalping.
 Shorter grass (2″ or under in height) tend to be less susceptible to snow mold

 - Always use a clean, sharp mower blade

 - Clean your lawn of debris, particularly leaves, before snowfall in the winter.
 This will promote airflow and prevent additional smothering

 - Dethatch your lawn if you have excessive thatch (more than 1/2″ thatch layer)

-- Be sure to feed your lawn fast-release nitrogen and potassium just before the ground freezes.
-This will provide plenty of food to survive the winter and green-up in the spring
+- Be sure to feed your lawn fast-release nitrogen just before the ground freezes.
+This will provide plenty of food to survive the winter and green-up in the spring.

 - Apply Propiconazole 14.3 lawn fungicide at 3-4 ounces per 1,000 sq. ft. before the first snowfall